Deploying a Windows workload to a target cluster

 After you build the Windows container, you can deploy the container to another cluster.

 Before deploying your workload, you should have first:

-- Migrated the workload using Migrate for Anthos and GKE tools.
+- Migrated the workload using Migrate to Containers tools.

 - Built the Windows container as described in Building a Windows container image.